Definition of Safeguarding

 "Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes."
 Keeping Children Safe in Education

 Oak Meadow's Commitment to Safeguarding and Child Protection

 At Oak Meadow's Primary School we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.

 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that may worry them.

 Safeguarding Contacts in School

-Designated Safeguarding Leader – Mr S Arnold (Headteacher)
+Designated Safeguarding Leader – Mr S Arnold (Executive Headteacher)

-Deputy Designated Safeguarding Leader – Mr P Lane (Deputy Headteacher) and Miss A Parker (Home school Liaison Officer)
+Deputy Designated Safeguarding Leaders – Mr P Lane (Head of School), Mrs A Parker-Thornton (Home school Liaison Officer) and Miss Tomlinson

 Safeguarding Governor - Mrs Kelly Hughes